MrLeonardDude/MrLeonardDude/README.md

 ## Hello there!!

 ### Name is Leonardo
-Current Professional Passion?
-Software Engineer Current host? in Piracicaba, Brazil
+- Current Professional Passion?
+Software Engineer
+- Current host?
+Piracicaba, Brazil

-### A mature BackEnd Developer with a flaming passion for all things DevOps!
+### An experienced BackEnd Developer with a flaming passion for all things DevOps!
 - 🔭 I’m currently employed in a Software Consultant Company in Campinas called CI&T!
 - 🌱 Currently interested in learning:
   -  learning all things DevOps, with special focus on K8s and IDP resources like Backstage and ArgoCD;